FAA Building and

 The U.S. Coast Guard Air Station, the only one of its kind in the country, provides around–the-clock vigilance on search/rescue missions.
 Its personnel conduct maritime law enforcement on oil pollution in coastal waters.
 The station is located adjacent to the north runway complex.

 Nearly 8,000 parking stalls are available in eight parking structures located opposite the roadways from the passenger terminals.
-In addition to the central terminal area parking, LAX has a capacity of over 4,500 parking stalls available in Parking Lot C.
+In addition to the Central Terminal Area parking, LAX has a capacity of over 4,500 parking stalls available in Economy Parking Lot C.

-Free shuttle service to airline terminals is provided from Lot C. Perimeter parking Lot C, northeast of the airport, also contains the Metropolitan Transportation Authority Bus Center, which connects public bus systems with the courtesy LAX shuttle bus service provided by the airport.
+Free shuttle bus service to airline terminals is provided from Lot C, located one-half mile northeast of the airport.
+Adjacent to Lot C is the Metropolitan Transportation Authority (Metro) Bus Center, which connects public bus systems with the courtesy LAX shuttle bus service to/from the terminals provided by the airport.

-Among the modes of transportation available at LAX are airport bus service, door-to-door shuttle van service, local bus lines, light rail, rental cars, and taxicabs.
-A free, frequent shuttle bus connects LAX with METRO's Green Line Light Rail.
-Shuttle service is provided at no charge for passengers making connecting flights between terminal buildings.
+Among the modes of transportation available at LAX are: airport buses, door-to-door shuttle vans, local buses, light rail, rental cars, and taxicabs.
+A free, frequent shuttle bus connects LAX with Metro’s Green Line Light Rail, and free shuttle buses transport passengers between airline terminals.

-The LAX FlyAway bus service provides frequent nonstop transportation between LAX and Van Nuys Bus Terminal, Union Station in downtown Los Angeles and Westwood/UCLA, and the City of Irvine.
+The LAX FlyAway® bus service provides frequent nonstop transportation between LAX and the new Exposition/La Brea Metro Rail Station, Union Station in downtown Los Angeles, the Van Nuys Bus Terminal, and Westwood/UCLA.

-Fast becoming a major cargo distribution center, LAX has 1,000 cargo flights each day linking Los Angeles with the world.
-Its handling facilities include the 98-acre Century Cargo Complex, the 57.4-acre Imperial Complex, the Imperial Cargo Center and a number of terminals on the south side of the airport.
+LAX has 1,000 cargo flights each day linking Los Angeles with the world.
+Its handling facilities include the 98-acre Century Cargo Complex, the 57.4-acre Imperial Complex, the Imperial Cargo Center and a number of cargo facilities on the south side of the airport.
+Mercury Air Cargo also operates a 12,700-square-foot refrigeration facility, considered the largest of any airport refrigeration units on the West Coast.